civicrm/civicrm-user-guide/docs/the-user-interface/menu-dashboard-and-dashlets.md

     **New Report**.
 -   Select the report template that you want to use.
 -   While here, configure the report via the tabs Columns, Sorting, and Filters.
-    For example, you may want the dashboard version of the report to always show data for "This Quarter" or "This Year".
+    For example, you may want the report to always show data for "This Quarter" or "This Year".
 That is what the filter "Date Received" is for.
 -   Click **View results**.
 -   Choose between Tabular, Bar Chart, or Pie Chart via the dropdown box to the right of the Actions dropdown.